-Adhesives for fixed orthodontic bands.
+Adhesives for fixed orthodontic bands

-ABSTRACT Orthodontic treatment involves using fixed or removable appliances (dental braces) to correct the positions of teeth.
-It has been shown that the quality of treatment result obtained with fixed appliances is much better than with removable appliances.
-The success of a fixed orthodontic appliance depends on the metal attachments (brackets and bands) being attached securely to the teeth so that they do not become loose during treatment.
-Brackets are usually attached to the front and side teeth, whereas bands (metal rings that go round the teeth) are more commonly used on the back teeth (molars).
-A number of adhesives are available to attach bands to teeth and it is important to understand which group of adhesives bond most reliably, as well as reducing or preventing dental decay during the treatment period.
+There is insufficient evidence to determine the most effective adhesive for attaching orthodontic bands to molar teeth in patients with full arch fixed orthodontic appliances Orthodontic treatment involves using fixed or removable appliances (braces) on teeth to correct their position.
+It has been shown that the quality of treatment result obtained with fixed dental appliances is much better than with removable appliances.
+The success of a fixed dental appliance depends on the metal attachments (brackets and bands) being securely attached to the teeth so that they do not become loose during treatment.
+Brackets are usually attached to teeth other than molars, where bands (metal rings that go round the teeth) are more commonly used.
+There is insufficient evidence with regard to the most effective adhesive for attaching orthodontic bands to molar teeth.

 Available from: portal.dimdi.de